-At Keuka College, Shared Interest Housing options allow you to live with and take classes with other first-year students who share your personal interests, passions or intended academic major.
+At Keuka College, Living Learning Communities options allow you to live with and take classes with other first-year students who share your personal interests, passions or intended academic major.
 Imagine going to class with the same people you live with, socializing and exploring your interests with the same faculty and students in your classes, and gaining access to experts, mentors and peers who share your desire to learn, grow, and experience all that Keuka College has to offer.

-When you reside in a Shared Interest Housing community, you enjoy all the same amenities as other residential students, yet benefit from a unique, community-oriented living experience that bridges the academic, social and residential worlds.
+When you reside in a Living Learning Community, you enjoy all the same amenities as other residential students, yet benefit from a unique, community-oriented living experience that bridges the academic, social and residential worlds.
 You'll have a direct connection to your classroom experience, access to special events and programs, and dedicated staff members who work to make the community a success.

 Choose a Community That's Right For You

 Each community is unique, but all are centered around a distinctive theme or academic interest area.
 Learn more about our newest communities, available for Fall 2020 new students, below.